-If your HIV VL has not decreased enough or your HIV VL increases at or after entry into Step 2, you will return for an additional visit and have a second HIV VL test between 7 - 21 days of the previous HIV VL testing.
+If your HIV VL has not decreased enough or your HIV VL is greater than 200 copies in Steps 2 or 3, you will return for an additional visit and have a second HIV VL test between 7 - 21 days of the previous HIV VL testing.
 At this study visit:

 - You will have blood drawn for HIV VL, CD4+ and CD8+ and drug concentrations.
-You may also have a blood draw for HIV resistance testing (HIV genotype) - You will have a blood draw for dried blood spots (if this happens during Steps 1 or 2) and will also have the option to provide about 100 strands of hair (obtained within 1 cm of the scalp) collected to measure levels of anti-HIV drugs (if this happens during Steps 1 through 3). - You will be given a questionnaire to complete, which will include questions about how you take your medications.
+You may also have a blood draw for HIV resistance testing (HIV genotype) - You will have a blood draw for dried blood spots (if this happens during Step 1 only) and will also have the option to provide about 100 strands of hair (obtained within 1 cm of the scalp) collected to measure levels of anti-HIV drugs (if this happens during Step 1 or Step 3). - You will be given a guestionnaire to complete, which will include guestions about how you take your medications.

-Your study doctor may keep you on your current study drugs, or you may be switched to another study drug regimen selected by your study doctor.
+You will be given the results of the CD4+ and CD8+ cell counts, viral load, and if done, genotype.
+Based on these results, your study doctor may keep you on your current study drugs, or you may be switched to another study drug regimen selected by your study doctor.
 If you are switched to a different study drug regimen not provided by the study, you will need to obtain that regimen from your study doctor.
 You will continue to come in for your regular study visits as described above until the end of the study.